-- the Standalone Sentry for network requests using AppTunnel with HTTP/S tunneling or TCP tunneling - enterprise servers that use certificate authentication using AppTunnel with TCP tunneling
+- the Standalone Sentry for network requests using AppTunnel with HTTP/S tunneling or TCP tunneling - enterprise servers that use certificate authentication using AppTunnel with TCP tunneling the version of the AppConnect wrapper

 TLSv1.2 is more secure.
 Therefore, MobileIron recommends that you configure your Standalone Sentry and applicable enterprise servers to accept TLSv1.2.